Call date: 2004

-Agarwal v Cardiff University & Cardiff Health Board UKEAT/2010/16 (Slade J): acting for University in appeal concerning jurisdiction of ET to determine employment terms of clinical academics (awaiting judgment).
+Agarwal v Cardiff University & Cardiff Health Board I.R.L.R: successful for University in appeal concerning jurisdiction of ET to determine employment terms of clinical academics.

 Robert Newbound v Thames Water Utilities Ltd I.R.L.R.
 734: successful in Court of Appeal on behalf of unfairly dismissed employee.
 EAT “stretch[ed] the band of reasonable responses to an infinite width” (Bean LJ) and erred re. apparent bias.

 GW v Ministry of Justice (Central London ET): for claimant in national security proceedings under rule 94 and schedule 2.

 Ramphal v Department for Transport IRLR 985, EAT: for Respondent in appeal concerning unfair dismissal / role of HR in decision to dismiss.
 Whilst Appellant succeeded before EAT case settled upon the Respondent’s further appeal to Court of Appeal.

 Gale & Ors v Mid & West Wales Fire and Rescue Service UKEAT/0365/14: successful defence of group action for detriments under WTR 1998.
 Previously acted in leading authority concerning WTR detriments - Arriva v Nicolaou I.C.R.
 510, EAT.

 Jean-Charles v Department for Work and Pensions UKEAT/0905/14: successful cross-appeal for DWP who refused to reinstate ex-employee until she repaid monies owed to employer (ss.113 & 117 ERA).